New to Therapy FAQs

 Therapy requires that we change because where we are is too painful to stay.

 We welcome all parts of you.
 It is not our goal to make you cry or feel a specific emotion.
 How you experience or express your emotions is unique to you and your world.
 We’ll support your process as you learn to access and use this energy.
+So often people come to therapy to control or extinguish a part of themselves.
+We believe that emotions are information packets and helpful to navigate life.
+They are also what gives life richness - they are the reason a sunset is “beautiful”.

-• First appointments differ based on a number of factors: your therapist, your personality, the modality, and more.
+First appointments differ based on a number of factors: your therapist, your personality, the modality, and more.
 In our first appointment we’ll gather some background information, get comfortable with each other, and to start building a therapeutic relationship.
 We’ll cover confidentiality, ask about what brings you to therapy, what struggles you’re encountering, and quite probably some life history – such as any traumatic experiences or family dynamics that might help us understand you more.
 We work collaboratively to determine what you want to get out of our time together, and create a plan that moves you towards your goals and promotes healing.

-• At the start of therapy, you’ll want to build a strong foundation where healing and change can begin to take hold.
+At the start of therapy, you’ll want to build a strong foundation where healing and change can begin to take hold.
 Most clients benefit by starting with weekly sessions for at least the first 2 to 3 months.
 Depending on your circumstances and goals, you and your counselor can determine the best course from there - to continue with weekly sessions for while, move to biweekly, or come in for monthly check-ins.
 We know that our best work means that the majority of our clients will leave our care - and we’re happy to see this happen as it means you have the tools and movement you came in for.

-LPC-Associate.
-They hold a Masters in counseling, have passed the national counselors exam, and are working under supervision to obtain 3000 hours of clinical work required by the state to obtain full license, anywhere from 18 months to 5 years.
-During this period of time, they work with a licensed Supervisor who supports their development and offers consultation.
-Associates are highly qualified and offer clients skill, a wealth of knowledge, and their supervisor's clinical expertise.
+Provisional therapists just starting out in their career as a therapist with the support and supervision of a clinician with over 5 years experience.
+They are working to obtain 3000 hours of clinical work as required by the state to obtain full license, which takes anywhere from 18 months to 5 years.
+Associates offer clients skill, a wealth of knowledge, and their supervisor's clinical expertise.